PLEASE NOTE: Availability of appointments will vary as we remain responsive to demand. Please check the booking links regularly

 If you are a new patient to the clinic, it would be helpful if you could bring a Health Summary from your current G.P. with you to your vaccination appointment.

 An uncommon side effect of the vaccines is swelling of the lymph nodes.
-Screening mammograms should be done prior to vaccination or 4-6 weeks after your second dose.
+Screening mammograms should be done prior to vaccination or 4-6 weeks after your vaccine dose.

-Continue to practice Covid-safe behaviours: cover your mouth when you cough, keep your distance, wash your hands, get tested and then stay home if you're sick.
+Continue to practice Covid-safe behaviours: cover your mouth when you cough, keep your distance, wash your hands, wear a mask, get tested and then stay home if you're sick.